gravitational/teleport/docs/4.3/aws_oss_guide.md

 kubectl patch configmap/aws-auth -n kube-system --patch "$(cat /tmp/aws-auth-patch.yml)"
 ```

 To check, run `kubectl describe configmap -n kube-system aws-auth`

 ### Installing Teleport
 #### Create EC2 instance
 Create an EC2 instance using the [Teleport Community AMI](https://aws.amazon.com/marketplace/pp/Gravitational-Teleport-Community-Edition/B07FYTZB9B) on a public subnet in your VPC.
-Modify the security group associated with that instance to allow port 22 inbound, so you can SSH to the instance after it’s running.
-You will need security group rules to allow access to ports `3080`  and `3022-3026` so that users can access theTeleport server from the Internet.
+Modify the security group associated with that instance to allow port 22 inbound, so
+you can SSH to the instance after it’s running.
+You will need security group rules
+to allow access to ports `3080` and `3022-3026` so that users can access the Teleport
+server from the Internet.

-This will let GitHub to post a response back to the Teleport server.
+This will allow GitHub to post a response back to the Teleport server.
 You’ll
-need to open port 80 to allow Let’s Encrypt to complete HTTP validation when using SSL certificates/unless you provide pre-provisioned TLS certificates.
+need to open port 80 to allow Let’s Encrypt to complete HTTP validation when using
+SSL certificates/unless you provide pre-provisioned TLS certificates.

 | Type   | Protocol | Port Range | Source    |
 |--------|----------|------------|-----------|